 Historic Moorestown Foundation Repair

-Lowering the basement floor of your home to increase space and headroom is not only a great way to carve out the ultimate man, woman, or cat cave, but it also adds value to the house.
-Who wants to see and then purchase a home where they have to crawl on their knees to get through the basement?
+Lowering the basement floor of your home to increase space and headroom is a great way to add value to your home.
+It’s also a way to carve out the ultimate man, woman, or cat cave!
+Who wants to see a home where they have to crawl on their knees to get through the basement?
 Not us!

-Unfortunately, not all basement floors that we lower (like this one in Audubon, NJ) are simply because the homeowner “wants” to gain headroom – but instead – because they need to address other structural issues.
+Unfortunately, not all basement floors that we lower (like this one in Audubon, NJ) are simply because the homeowner “wants” to gain headroom.
+But instead, they need to address other structural issues.

 Case Study: Moorestown, NJ